 Once you complete the above steps, the Microsoft Store app will not install remotely on other devices.

-If you wish to allow to install apps remotely from Microsoft Store, navigate to the following key in Registry Editor:-
+If you wish to allow the installation of apps remotely from the Microsoft Store, navigate to the following key in Registry Editor:-

 Computer\HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Microsoft\PushToInstall